 Run cleaned celery through a juicer and drink immediately.
 This makes about 16 oz (2 cups).

-Or Chop and blend in blender until smooth- strain and drink immediately.
+Or Chop and blend in a blender until smooth- strain and drink immediately.

 For best results, drink first thing in the morning on empty stomach.
 If that is not doable, then anytime during day 15-30 minutes before consuming anything.